George Plater: Early life and education

-George Plater III was born at Sotterley, the family plantation near Leonards Town, Province of Maryland.
+George Plater III was born at Sotterley, the family plantation near Leonards Town in the Province of Maryland.

 His father, George II, had married Rebecca Addison Bowles, the widow of the plantation's founder, in 1729.
 His grandfather, George Plater I, was the acting Attorney General, 1691–1692; Receiver for Patuxent 1691-1707; Collector of Patuxent, 1691–1696; Receiver for Pocomoke, 1696–1697; Receiver General for Maryland, 1693–1696; and naval officer at Patuxent, 1693–1707.

-His siblings included Rebecca Plater Tayloe (born August 8, 1731, at Leonards Town, St. Mary's County), wife of John Tayloe II; Anne (born October 31, 1732, at Leonards Town, St. Mary's County), wife of Edward Lloyd (married 1767); Thomas Addison (born October 27, 1738, at Sotterley, St. Mary's County; died in infancy); and Elizabeth Norton (born August 7, 1742, in St. Mary's County), wife of Rodham Kenner and later, wife of Thomas Davis.
+His siblings included Rebecca Plater Tayloe, wife of John Tayloe II; Anne; Thomas Addison (died in infancy); and Elizabeth Norton.

 Political career

 After receiving his early schooling at home, he attended the College of William and Mary in Williamsburg, Virginia, graduating in 1752.
 In 1753, he studied law in England and was admitted to the bar in Maryland.
 During 1757-1759, he was a delegate in the Maryland Lower House of Assembly.
 In 1767-77, he was a naval officer of the Patuxent District, and in 1771-74, he was a member of the Governor's Council.
-As the Revolution neared, he represented St. Mary's County in the Annapolis Convention, which became a revolutionary government.
+As the revolution neared, he represented St. Mary's County in the Annapolis Convention, which became a revolutionary government.
 He was appointed by the Maryland Council of Safety to collect funds for the attack on Quebec.
-On August 14, 1776, he was appointed to the ninth convention to draft Maryland's first Constitution.
+On August 14, 1776, he was appointed to the ninth convention to draft Maryland's first constitution.

-Under the new constitution, Plater served as President of the Maryland State Senate from 1781 until 1790.
 Maryland sent him as a delegate to the Continental Congress in 1778, and he represented his state until 1781.
+Under the new constitution, Plater served as president of the Maryland State Senate from 1781 until 1790.

-When Maryland held a convention to consider the U.S. Constitution, Plater attended and was the president of the convention when they voted for ratification on April 28, 1788.
-The following year, he was chosen as a Presidential elector.
+When Maryland held a convention to consider the United States Constitution, Plater attended and was the president of the convention when they voted for ratification on April 28, 1788.
+The following year, he was chosen as a presidential elector.
 However, he did not vote.

-In late 1791, Plater was elected Governor, and took office in December.
+In late 1791, Plater was elected governor, and took office in December.
 However, his term was short; he died after less than three months in office.
-He was buried at Sotterley, Maryland, but the site of his grave is unknown.
+He was buried in Sotterley, Maryland, but the site of his grave is unknown.